algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 ## Glossary

-[^1]: Front-end/Back-end
-In software engineering, the terms frontend and backend (sometimes written as back end or back-end) refer to the separation of concerns between the presentation layer (frontend), and the data access layer (backend) of a piece of software. | [Wikipedia](https://en.wikipedia.org/wiki/Frontend_and_backend)
+In software engineering, the terms **frontend** and **backend** (sometimes written as back end or back-end) refer to the separation of concerns between the presentation layer (frontend), and the data access layer (backend) of a piece of software. | [Wikipedia](https://en.wikipedia.org/wiki/Frontend_and_backend)

-[^2]: API
-An application programming interface (API) is a way for two or more computer programs or components to communicate with each other. | [Wikipedia](https://en.wikipedia.org/wiki/API)
+An **Application Programming Interface (API)** is a way for two or more computer programs or components to communicate with each other. | [Wikipedia](https://en.wikipedia.org/wiki/API)

-[^3]: ASCII
-ASCII is an acronym for American Standard Code for Information Interchange, is a character encoding standard for electronic communication.
+**ASCII** is an acronym for American Standard Code for Information Interchange, is a character encoding standard for electronic communication.
 ASCII codes represent text in computers, telecommunications equipment, and other devices. | [Wikipedia](https://en.wikipedia.org/wiki/ASCII)

+An **Integrated Development Environment (IDE)** is a software application that provides comprehensive facilities for software development.
+An IDE normally consists of at least a source-code editor, build automation tools, and a debugger. | [Wikipedia](https://en.wikipedia.org/wiki/Integrated_development_environment)